astronomer/docs/learn/connections/azure-data-factory.md

 2. Copy the **Name** of your data factory and the **Resource group**.
 3. Click on the subscription for your data factory, then copy the **Subscription ID** from the subscription window.
 4. Open your Microsoft Entra ID application.
 Then, from the **Overview** tab, copy the **Application (client) ID** and **Directory (tenant) ID**.
-5. [Create a new client secret](https://learn.microsoft.com/en-us/entra/identity-platform/howto-create-service-principal-portal#option-3-create-a-new-application-secret) for your application to be used in the Airflow connection.
+5. [Create a new client secret](https://learn.microsoft.com/en-us/entra/identity-platform/howto-create-service-principal-portal#option-3-create-a-new-application-secret) for your application to be used in the Apache Airflow® connection.
 Copy the **VALUE** of the client secret that appears.
 6. [Assign](https://learn.microsoft.com/en-us/entra/identity-platform/howto-create-service-principal-portal#assign-a-role-to-the-application) the [Data Factory Contributor](https://learn.microsoft.com/en-us/azure/data-factory/concepts-roles-permissions#set-up-permissions) role to your app so that Airflow can access the data factory.

 ## Create your connection